semaphoreci/docs/docs/score/project-insights.md

 <img style="box-shadow: 0 0 5px #ccc" src="/score/img/settings.png" alt="Project Insights - Settings page">
-After changes are saved, Semaphore will start collecting metrics for your deployment branch.
+After you save changes, Semaphore will start collecting metrics for your deployment branch.

 ## Metrics
 Semaphore breaks down the metrics by Performance, Frequency, and Reliability.
-You can switch between them from the panel on the left.
+You can switch between metrics from the panel on the left.

-On the dashboard, you can see the summary of how long the pipelines need to run on average (Performance), how frequently the builds run (Frequency), and how stable the code is (Reliability).
+On the dashboard, you can see the summary of how long the pipelines need to run on average (Performance), how frequently your team runs a pipeline (Frequency), and how stable your code is (Reliability).

 ### Performance
 Performance metrics provide an overview of the median time (p50) and the standard deviation (std.dev) that it takes the pipelines to run.
-You can see the data for a selected branch (main or master) and all branches combined.
+In addition, you can see the data for a selected branch (main or master) and all branches combined.

 <img style="box-shadow: 0 0 5px #ccc" src="/score/img/perf.png" alt="Performance metrics">